 Blockchain, a well-known single-ledger technology, allow businesses to access the same information in real-time from different sources.
 Majority of businesses are utilizing this delivery method to secure their sensitive accounting data and speed-up complex processes.
 Referring blockchain as a technology for cryptocurrency is not at all valid.
 Along with uninterrupted security and transparency, blockchain is capable enough to replace traditional ways of handling auditing, compliance and reconciliation tasks.

 The global tax landscape has matured according to digital trends over the past few years and will continue to evolve for the best.
 There are plenty of countries who are yet to transition to a digital tax system.
-Fortunately, the United States is all set to accept new tax laws, and IRS has already announced the annual inflation adjustments for the year 2019.
+Fortunately, the United States is all set to accept new tax laws, and the IRS has already announced the annual inflation adjustments for the year 2019.
 The shift will prove to be a major throwback for accountants who are not expecting any significant changes this year.
 The impact of these tax changes can trigger accountants.
 So, they need to be well-prepared to survive in this steadily evolving environment.

 The innovative modern world is making automated accounting possible for accountants by leveraging virtual technology including chatbots, hosted QuickBooks Software and other self-employed applications.
 Those who find accounting as a tedious and time-consuming task should thanks to technology for providing do-it-yourself solutions.
-Intuit, the renowned accounting and tax software company, has also launched QuickBooks Assistance in the year 2017 to empower the client interface in small and medium enterprises.
+Intuit, the renowned accounting, and tax software company, has also launched QuickBooks Assistance in the year 2017 to empower the client interface in small and medium enterprises.

 The future is all about the young generation as business owners and thus, accountants need to move beyond traditional systems and, approaches.
-The rise of millennial clients simply means that accountants have to deal with a purely new roster of clients who prefer more transparency, proactiveness and a personalised approach.
+The rise of millennial clients simply means that accountants have to deal with a purely new roster of clients who prefer more transparency, proactiveness and a personalized approach.
 The millennial clients not only want proper guidance with finances but also expect their accountants to be paperless, which is only possible with the cloud switch.

 People who are associated with the accounting industry understands well that change is inevitable and necessary.
 To claim growth in the competitive market, it is necessary to acquire the trends and transformations.